dpseidel/MovEco-R-Workshop/README.md

 This is very similar to the base `install.packages()` function except we have to give it more specific path names e.g.:
 - `devtools::install_github("tidyverse/ggplot2")`
 - `devtools::install_github("r-spatial/mapview")`

-**spatial packages across platforms rely on gdal, proj4 and geos.
-These should install correctly using the `install.packages` command in R when installing `rgdal` and `rgeos` but occassionally produce platform specific errors.
-If you have trouble, first begin by googling your error as many many users before you have likely encountered the same issue.
-If your install of these libraries fail - please see us during Day1's afternoon hands on activity and we can help you get properly set up.

 # Additional R Resources: A (woefully incomplete) list
 For those interested in further tutorials or resources for spatial data analysis and R more generally, please refer to: